 You sent a message to this owner.

 Occupying the entire first floor (one level above the street) of a handsome 'listed' Victorian house, the apartment is modern, bright, and airy with 12 foot ceilings, a balcony, huge windows, generous closet space, and interesting artwork and craft items throughout.
-Two bedrooms and a new (2012) really comfortable sofa bed in the living room sleep a maximum of six with the convenience of an en suite bathroom in each bedroom and a hall powder room.
+Two double bedrooms and a new really comfortable sofa bed in the living room sleep a maximum of six with the convenience of an en suite bathroom in each bedroom and a hall powder room.

 The living room has a very comfortable sofa that seats three and opens to sleep two.
 The room also has two leather tub chairs and a giant floor to ceiling window.
 Outside the window is a balcony with flower boxes.
 The dining area is at one end of the living room The table seats four with a self storing leaf that opens to seat six.
 There's a convenient pass-through to the kitchen.
 Near the table is a book case with a collection of paper back novels--if you take one, please leave one.
-In the bookcase, too, is a good collection of guide books on London and on the British Isles.
+In the bookcase, too, is a collection of maps and guide books on London and on the British Isles.
 Use them, but please leave them for the next guests.

-Amenities in this well equipped apartment include cable TV, stereo with CD player, wi fi computer connection, washer/dryer, dishwasher, four burner gas range and convection electric oven, microwave, family size refrigerator and separate freezer, garbage disposal (rare in London apartments), electric coffee and tea makers, toaster, hair dryer, a generous supply of dishes, kitchen utensils, and linens, elevator, secure entry, and free local phone calls.
+Amenities in this well equipped apartment include cable TV, stereo with CD player, wi fi wirelesss computer connection, washer/dryer, dishwasher, four burner gas range and convection electric oven, microwave, family size refrigerator and separate freezer, garbage disposal (rare in London apartments), electric coffee and tea makers, toaster, hair dryer, a generous supply of dishes, kitchen utensils, and linens, elevator, secure entry, and free local phone calls.
 There is a secure, buzz-in entrance hall.

 One of the best features of this apartment is its location in Little Venice, which the London Walks brochure describes as the prettiest and most romantic neighborhood in London.
 It is a quiet, tree filled neighborhood with flowers most of the year.
 One block from your doorstep is the lovely Regents Canal with its flower decked longboats (including an art gallery and a puppet theatre) and 19th century towpath.
 Walk the towpath or take a water taxi to the London Zoo or Camden Market.

 Of course you can cook in and enjoy our modern kitchen.
 But if you'd rather eat out, you have many choices within a few blocks walk.
 Neighborhood pubs, cafes, and restaurants offer excellent Indian, French, Thai, Middle Eastern, Persian, Burmese, English, and American food.
 Need a break?
-Take a short walk to Lords Cricket Club, Regents Park with its boating lake and magnificent gardens, or Paddington Recreation Park, with a gym, 12 tennis courts, a rose garden, and two children's playgrounds.
+Take a short walk to Lords Cricket Club, or Regents Park with its boating lake and magnificent gardens, or to Paddington Recreation Park, with a gym, 12 tennis courts, a rose garden, and two children's playgrounds.